 Depending on the status of preparing future standardization activities, it may be necessary to extend the duration of meetings, or plan for AHG meeting days prior to the regular meeting (e.g., for analysis of CfP submissions)

+It was mentioned that a problem occurred with the jvet.org site in early March, which caused the necessity of resetting all passwords of registered users.
+The security against attacks was improved in that context, but further actions to make sure that only active JVET members would be able to login for document registration and upload might become necessary.

 The meeting logistics, agenda, working practices, policies, and document allocation considerations were reviewed.

 Access to the meeting was provided using Zoom.
 The meeting notes by the session chair were to be continually shared via zoom screen sharing